Skip to content

 The Victorian Government will accept part time employees who work no less than 20 hours per week, over a 12-month period permitting up to 2 months of vacation (paid or unpaid) as half an FTE.

-Casual employment cannot be used to fulfill this requirement.
+Casual employment cannot be used to fulfil this requirement.

 Each employee whose employment